-There’s no doubt repossessed properties can make great investments, but if you’re seriously looking to buy repossessed houses in the UK then you must consider these 3 pitfalls before you place any offers… hidden damage, gazumping and speed of sale.
+There’s no doubt that repossessed properties can make great investments but if you’re seriously looking to buy repossessed houses in the UK then you must consider these three potential problems before you place any offers.
+These problems are hidden damage, gazumping and the speed of sale.

 Pitfall 1: Hidden Damage